mattc0d3/nc-news/README.md

 - PATCH /api/articles/article_id
   - updates specified article and named properties with new values

+- DELETE /api/articles/:article_id
+  - removes article and respective comments according to specified article ID

 - POST /api/articles/:article_id/comments
   - adds a comment linked to a specified article ID and username

+- GET /api/comments/:comment_id
+  - serves an object containing all data from a specified comment

 - PATCH /api/comments/:comment_id
   - updates specified comment and named properties with new values